OpenMS/pyopenms-docs/docs/source/centroiding.rst

 .. image:: img/profile_data.png

-Because of the limited resolution of :term:`MS` instruments m/z measurements are not of unlimited precision.
+Because of the limited resolution of MS instruments m/z measurements are not of unlimited precision.
 Consequently, peak  shapes spreads in the m/z dimension and resemble a gaussian distribution.
 Using the :py:class:`~.PeakPickerHiRes` algorithm, we can convert data from profile to centroided mode.
 Usually, not much information is lost by storing only centroided data.
 Thus, many algorithms and tools assume that centroided data is provided.